“During the transition time since COVID happened, I feel very safe in this dental office. Thank you.”

 At Bayview Dental Centre, our team of dentists will thoroughly examine your gums and oral health, along with your general medical health, before proceeding with the treatment.
 Post-surgery, we will advise how to take care of your teeth better and will guide you to take all necessary precautions to avoid any infection.
 We are a trusted clinic offering quality dental implants in Richmond, along with other dental care solutions.
 Feel free to connect with us and ask any questions that you may have about the procedure.

 When teeth are lost, it is often difficult to replace their functional and aesthetic features.
 The bone that surrounds and supports the root of our teeth is called the alveolar bone.
 When a tooth is removed, the alveolar bone recedes, causing bridges or dentures to be unstable.
 Consequently, the bone is lost because there is no anchorage.

 Dental implants are metal or ceramic devices that replace the root of the natural tooth.
 The alveolar bone grows around the implant.
 This process reduces the recession of the alveolar bone, allowing for natural-looking prosthetic teeth to be attached to the implant.
 The support of the implant allows for proper functioning and beautiful teeth.
 The process may take 3-6 months, depending on the type of implant.

 Placement surgery implants are placed in the upper or lower jaw bone.
 They will remain covered underneath the gum while bone tissue grows on and around them and holds them firmly in place.

 Uncovering implants implants are uncovered and extensions are attached to complete the foundation.

-Placing tooth ("crown") an impression will be taken of the implant fixture and new teeth/crowns are created in the lab.
+Placing tooth ("crown") An impression will be taken of the implant fixture, and new teeth/crowns will be created in the lab.
 The procedure is very similar to conventional crown preparation.
 The new tooth will blend naturally with your facial characteristics while providing the support needed for improved function and confidence.